- Who: Mary Stephens

 What online course platform are you using?

-PrepForward built its own flexible, secure platform.
+PrepForward built its own flexible, secure learning platform.
 We knew it would give us the control and ability to add features to meet the needs of our customers.
 For example, our platform allows us to give reports on individuals’ progress and effort to professors at universities who are using our online courses as part of a hybrid class.
 Furthermore, our platform enables our diagnostic tools, interactive exercises for more difficult concepts, and analysis and support for open response problems.

 Do you like it?